covid-19-sim/covid-19.sst.dk/README.md

 ## How

-The most recent data is grabbed from https://www.sst.dk/da/corona/tal-og-overvaagning using a quick-and-dirty script.
+Most recent data is grabbed from https://www.sst.dk/da/corona/tal-og-overvaagning using a quick-and-dirty script.
 However...

 Some historical data that once was released and later has been removed from the above source has been added manually in certain files.